 Here is what I have to say: No. No. No. No. No. No. No. No. No. No. No. No.

-The brain-damaged "logic" here, I guess, is that since all of these foods are "wrapped" in dough, they are, by definition, "wraps".
-The last time a literal interpretation of language went this wrong was then people decided that the Earth must be 6,000 ears old to fit with the description of Creation in the Bible.
+The brain-damaged “logic” here, I guess, is that since all of these foods are “wrapped” in dough, they are, by definition, “wraps”.
+The last time a literal interpretation of language went this wrong was when people decided that the Earth must be 6,000 ears old to fit with the description of Creation in the Bible.

-Let's be clear.
-A "wrap", in the context of American culinary history is a "food" product created to provide people who didn't want to eat something that was actually good with a simulacrum of what, for some reason, they were trying to avoid.
-In general this would involve taking ingredients that were meant for a good sandwich or salad (tuna, chicken salad, cold cuts, various cold sauces) or ingredients that you would not wish on your worst enemy (various sorts of cold tofu "salad", sprouts and nothing else, lots of diced raw sweet peppers, bad quinoa) and stuffing into a stale piece of round flour that sort of looks like a stale flour tortilla, but has been stripped of everything that makes a flour tortilla actually enjoyable to consume.
+Let’s be clear.
+A “wrap”, in the context of American culinary history is a “food” product created to provide people who didn’t want to eat something that was actually good with a simulacrum of what, for some reason, they were trying to avoid.
+In general this would involve taking ingredients that were meant for a good sandwich or salad (tuna, chicken salad, cold cuts, various cold sauces) or ingredients that you would not wish on your worst enemy (various sorts of cold tofu “salad”, sprouts and nothing else, lots of diced raw sweet peppers, bad quinoa) and stuffing it into a stale piece of round flour that sort of looks like a stale flour tortilla, but has been stripped of everything that makes a flour tortilla actually enjoyable to consume.
 Calling a wrap an enjoyable meal is akin to calling a Subway sandwich a sandwich.
-They are actually fairly analogous food products, since both involve marginal ingredients placed on to "bread" that is already stale, no matter how recently it was made.
+They are actually fairly analogous food products, since both involve marginal ingredients placed on to “bread” that is already stale, no matter how recently it was made.

 The fact that you happen to construct this instrument of sadness in a way that is on the surface similar to some of the best and most sublime food on the planet is either a sad and irrelevant coincidence or an explicit result of savvy marketing.
 Wraps are a thing you eat if you have not managed your food life correctly and you have somehow ended up somewhere where they are the best of a set of terrible choices.
 They are the dregs of a bad deli tray.
 They are not something you go looking for.
 They are not on your favorite menus.
 They are a fallback.
 A way to get raw food mass that doesn’t make you sick but is otherwise completely bereft of joy or happiness.